fedbiomed/fedbiomed/README.md

 #### Default Models

 Default models has been located at the `env/development/default_models/` directory as `txt` files.
-Each time when the node started with the `model_approve = True` and `allow_default_model = True` modes, hashing of the model files are get checked to detect if the file is modified, the hashing algorithm has changed or is there any new model file added.
+Each time when the node started with the `model_approval = True` and `allow_default_model = True` modes, hashing of the model files are get checked to detect if the file is modified, the hashing algorithm has changed or is there any new model file added.
 If model files are modified `ModelManager` updates hashes for these models in the database.
 If the hashing algoritmh of the model is different that the active hashing algorithm, hashes also get updated.
 This process only occurs when both `model-approval` and `allow-default-models` modes are activated.
 To add new default model for the examples or for testing, model files should be saved as `txt` and copied into the `envs/development/default_models` directory.
 After the copy/save oparation node should be restarted.

 #### Registering New Models